 ramps at Twin Waters and Mooloolaba, a permanent sand-pumping pipeline to replenish Mooloolaba beach with dredged sand from the river mouth and upgrades to the Mt Coolum walking track.

-Fiona Simpson is the most senior and experienced woman in the LNP team.
 She has a reputation for hard work and diligent service to her electorate and the people of Queensland.
-Fiona has won eight elections and has campaigned extensively across the State to help other candidates rebuild the conservative team.
+She is

-After the March 2012 win of the new Liberal National Party Government, Fiona was elected to the position of Speaker in the 54th Parliament of Queensland, making her the Parliament’s first female Speaker in its 150 years.
+After the March 2012 win of the Liberal National Party Government, Fiona was elected to the position of Speaker, making her the Queensland Parliament’s first female Speaker in its 150 years.

-Since then she has served in shadow portfolios such as health, transport , main roads, tourism, women, communities and housing, and has post graduate management qualifications.
-In addition to a Bachelor of Arts in Japanese language, Journalism and Government, she has a Masters in Organizational Leadership, a graduate diploma from the Australian Institute of Company Directors and has undertaken an executive leadership course with John F. Kennedy School of Government at Harvard.
+In addition to a Bachelor of Arts in Japanese language, Journalism and Government, she has post graduate management qualifications including a Masters in Organizational Leadership, she is a graduate from the Australian Institute of Company Directors and has undertaken an executive leadership course with John F. Kennedy School of Government at Harvard.